-Baked Cauliflower Rice Balls (Arancini) feature cauliflower as a delicious, nutrient-packed, healthy alternative to traditional Italian rice balls.
+These Baked Cauliflower Rice Balls (Arancini) swap cauliflower instead of rice to deliver a veggie-packed, healthy alternative to traditional Italian rice balls.
 Enjoy this baked version of classic Italian Arancini for lunch, dinner, or as an appetizer.

 If you’re lucky enough to enjoy my Nonna’s rice ball recipe, you’ll never forget it.
 Her traditional version is crispy on the outside and soft on the inside, stuffed with mozzarella and ground meat.

 But that’s okay, because we love a good food challenge here.
-This meant creating a delicious, oil-free alternative, but we didn’t stop there: I cut out the rice and substituted it for cauliflower!
+This meant creating a delicious, oil-free alternative, but I didn’t stop there: I also cut out the rice and substituted it for cauliflower!
 The result is a delicious, healthy cauliflower rice ball that you can enjoy as often as you’d like.

 this recipe is: